RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### 🌎 Rotate the globe

-Your users can see the data on a globe, but wouldn't it be awesome to make that globe spin automatically?[Spin me right round](./examples/rotate-the-globe.html)
+Your users can see the data on a globe, but wouldn't it be awesome to make that globe spin automatically?
+[Spin me right round](rotate-the-globe.html)

 ```js